boethigp-github/hudini/README.md

-Here's the updated README with placeholders for API keys:
+Here's an updated README that includes a section on setting up PostgreSQL, along with a flow diagram for integrating PostgreSQL with Flask.

 ---